The policy below is laid out in this page to comply with regulations. However, a document for download can be found below.

 These aims are supported by:

-Key to those aims being realised is the consistent enforcement of rules across the school and the consistent celebration of good behaviour and hard work.
+Key to those aims being realised is the consistent application of rules across the school and the consistent celebration of good behaviour and hard work.

-3: Procedures: The school has a Poster of 5 behaviour rules which are displayed in each classroom.
+The school has a Poster of 6 behaviour rules which are displayed in each classroom and around the school.

 At the start of every academic year and when a new child joins the class mid-year, the class teacher will teach a lesson on these rules and break them down as appropriate so that all children understand them according to their age and ability.

-The reward steps (Appendix 1) give parents, staff and pupils a broad outline of the rewards used
+The reward steps give parents, staff and students a broad outline of the rewards used

 The school has a responsibility: